grapefruitxx143/health-tracker/README.md

 # Health Tracker

-A simple CLI program written in Go to track your weight, calculate BMI and BMR, and give health recommendations.
+A simple  program written in Go to track your weight, calculate BMI and BMR, and give health recommendations.

 ## Features
 - Create a user profile (name, age, height, gender, weight)